fanxiaohong/Nest-DGIL/README.md

 ```

 ### 1.Test natural image CS
+Nest-DGIL reconstructs image patch-by-patch.
+Nest-DGIL-T reconstructs the image by the entire image.
+Nest-DGIL-W performs the same weighted reconstruction of the overlapping patch as CSformer.
 1.1、Pre-trained models:
 All pre-trained models for our paper are in './model'.
 1.2、Prepare test data: